juancolino/AstroGoat/README.md

 DragonBallKinetic
 =================

 Dragon Ball Kinetic is a game that uses Kinetic as input devide.
-Two players play against each other to death.
-They have to gather energy by moving themselves.
-When any of the players reaches a maximum then he can blast the other one with energy for the win.
+One player plays shotting blasts of energy to destroy objects that fall from the celling.
+It collects points for each object destroyed.
+Most likely the objects falling down will be screaming goats.

+Kami
+Jun
+Nills
+Juan